sroccaserra/aoc2021/README.md

 Offset Table.
 Instructions like `movq $mystring, %rsi` can become `leaq mystring(%rip), %rsi`.

+Use `objdump -SD build/01.o` to explore generated code.

 Using gdb:
 - Use `layout asm` to show disassembly window
 - Use `gdb --args build/01_s src/01.in` to pass arguments to the debugged executable